jchamper/jchamper.github.io/README.md

 # Welcome to the Champer Lab

-Information about the Champer Lab, which will be joining the School of Life Sciences at Peking University and the Peking-Tsinghua Center for Life Sciences in early 2021.
+Information about the Champer Lab, part of School of Life Sciences at Peking University and the Peking-Tsinghua Center for Life Sciences.

 View the site here: https://jchamper.github.io